johnnovak/gridmonger-site/source/advanced-editing.rst

 .. rst-class:: multiline

-- Making the level 2 rows and 3 colums larger using the top-left anchor point adds 2 extra empty columns at the right side of the level, and 3 extra empty rows at the bottom.
+- Making the level 2 columns and 3 rows larger using the top-left anchor point will add 2 extra empty columns at the right side of the level, and 3 extra empty rows at the bottom.

-- Making the level 4 rows and 4 columns smaller using the center anchor point removes a 2-cell wide "stripe" from around the level.
+- Making the level 4 columns and 4 rows smaller using the center anchor point will remove a 2-cell wide "stripe" from around the level.

 .. rst-class:: style1 big